sfan5/fi6s/README.md

 * output scan results to `stdout` in the "`list`" format

-There are more different ways of specifying an address range to scan, if you aren't sure what's about to happen invoke fi6s with `--echo-hosts` and it will print every host that would've been scanned.
+There are more different ways of specifying an address range to scan, if you aren't sure what's about to happen invoke fi6s with `--print-hosts` to print all IPs or `--print-summary` to get a quick overview about the scan.

-For advanced features please consult the output of `./fi6s -h`.
+For more advanced features please consult the output of `fi6s --help`.

 ## Grabbing banners